iTwin/appui/docs/changehistory/NextVersion.md

 - Drop support for [iTwinUI 2.x](https://itwinui.bentley.com/docs#versioning). [#1058](https://github.com/iTwin/appui/pull/1058)
 - Removed all `@internal` API exports from the barrel file.
 Consumers should not use `@internal` APIs directly. [#1060](https://github.com/iTwin/appui/pull/1060)
 - Use React portal instead of creating a separate element tree for each child window. [#1062](https://github.com/iTwin/appui/pull/1062)
+- Updated the styling of `BackstageAppButton` and `NestedFrontstageAppButton` components to match the updated toolbars. [#1078](https://github.com/iTwin/appui/pull/1078)

 ## @itwin/components-react